heyudude/DSMR-reader-import/README.md

     8. sudo supervisorctl start all
     9. ./manage.py dsmr_stats_reconstruct_missing_day_statistics (and prices also if needed)
     10. check the data you imported, just to be sure

-How does it work globally?
-- Reading in CSV structure,
-- filter on the 2 indexes for the meters
-- Remove redundant columns
-- Merge electricity and gas measurements
-- import via the API

-Try it first with 1 date and then everything else